Have you been thinking of studying in America? You’re not alone!

 Both universities and private schools in the USA tend to focus on academic English.
 Academic language really is the most popular product that American English classrooms offer.

 But if you don’t want academic English, there are still options for you.
-Private English schools in the US offer courses in business English, conversational English, English literacy and English for professional purposes (medicine, engineering, hotel English, etc.).
+Private English schools in the US offer courses in business English, conversational English speaking, English literacy and English for professional purposes (medicine, engineering, hotel English, etc.).

 Whatever your English learning needs may be, you can find an American academy or campus that will meet those needs.